Sandalmoth/magic-chiptuner/README.md

 Remove broken files from training data.
 Discover training data uses full range of notes from 0 to 127.
 Implement conversion to string of bytes.

+_2020-11-28_
+Simplify melody by removing chords.
+Implement autocorrelation for finding beat though performance is not amazing (though maybe ok enough) and simpified rhythm to have no more than one note per calculated beat.

 ## Preemptive QnA
 _Why chiptuner?_
 The training data I have is gameboy/nes music, so, that's what it's gonna learn.